 For a thriving project closure, you should consider some closing process group activities Now let’s review them one-by-one.

-What are the 8 steps of the project closure phase?
+What are the 8 steps?

 Project Closure Step #1: Confirm work is done as per the requirements